Jean Sibelius

 In January 1899, Sibelius embarked on his First Symphony at a time when his patriotic feelings were being enhanced by the Russian emperor Nicholas II's attempt to restrict the powers of the Grand Duchy of Finland.[42]
 The symphony was well received when it was premiered in Helsinki on 26 April 1899.
 But the program also premiered the even more compelling, blatantly patriotic Song of the Athenians for boys' and men's choirs.
 The song immediately brought Sibelius the status of a national hero.[41][42]
 Another patriotic work followed on 4 November in the form of eight tableaux depicting episodes from Finnish history known as the Press Celebration Music.
 It had been written in support of the staff of the Päivälehti newspaper, which had been suspended for a period after editorially criticizing Russian rule.[43]
 The last tableau, Finland Awakens, was particularly popular; after minor revisions, it became the well-known Finlandia.[44]

-In February 1900, the Sibelius' youngest daughter, Kirsti, died.
+In February 1900, Sibelius's youngest daughter, Kirsti, died.
 Nevertheless, in the summer Sibelius went on an international tour with Kajanus and his orchestra, presenting his recent works (including a revised version of his First Symphony) in thirteen cities including Stockholm, Copenhagen, Hamburg, Berlin and Paris.
 The critics were highly favorable, bringing the composer international recognition with their enthusiastic reports in the Berliner Börsen-Courier, the Berliner Fremdenblatt and the Berliner Lokal Anzeiger.[45][46]

-During a trip with his family to Rapallo, Italy in 1901, Sibelius began to write his Second Symphony, partly inspired by the fate of Don Juan in Mozart's Don Giovanni.
+During a trip with his family to Rapallo, Italy, in 1901, Sibelius began to write his Second Symphony, partly inspired by the fate of Don Juan in Mozart's Don Giovanni.
 It was completed in early 1902 with its premiere in Helsinki on 8 March.
 The work was received with tremendous enthusiasm by the Finns.
 Merikanto felt it exceeded "even the boldest expectations," while Evert Katila qualified it as "an absolute masterpiece".[45]
 Flodin, too, wrote of a symphonic composition "the likes of which we have never had occasion to listen to before".[47]

 Sibelius spent the summer in Tvärminne near Hanko, where he worked on the song Var det en dröm (Was it a Dream) as well as on a new version of En saga.
 When it was performed in Berlin with the Berlin Philharmonic in November 1902, it served to firmly establish the composer's reputation in Germany, leading shortly afterwards to the publication of his First Symphony.[45]